 Caritas - Veritas - Actio

-In these times of increasing distress in the world, Belmont is a place of peace and refuge.
-On entering the building, the visitor notes the beautiful, orderly environment where students can focus and learn.
+In these times of distress, Belmont is a place of peace and refuge.
+On entering the building, the visitor experiences a beautiful, orderly environment where students can focus and learn.
 Master works of art brighten hallways and classrooms.
 As students enter the classroom, teachers greet them by name.
 In all things we strive to live our motto: Caritas, Veritas, Actio.

 Caritas (love) – We love God and each other.
 We cultivate kindness, courtesy, and generosity of heart.